ObiWanRohan/matter/README.md

 ![Matter Gif](.docs/matter.gif)

-Feel free open issues for any problem or request you have and/or submit pull requests.
+Feel free to open issues for any problem or request you have and/or submit pull requests.

 # Index